MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/logmessages-property.md

 The name of the messages table where the returned messages are stored is  _username - nn_, where _username_ is the logon name of the user running the pass-through query, and _nn_ is an integer that increases in increments of 1, starting at 00.
 For example, if user JoanW sets the **LogMessages** property to Yes and receives messages from an SQL database, the messages table will be named JoanW - 00.
 If JoanW receives messages in another Microsoft Access session (and the first table hasn't been deleted), a new table named JoanW - 01 is created.

+> [!NOTE]
- **Note**  Error messages from SQL Server aren't stored in the messages table.
+> Error messages from SQL Server aren't stored in the messages table.

 ## See also